kaustubhshitole06/phishing_mail_detector/README.md

 Technologies Used:
 Python for model development and implementation.
-Machine Learning Libraries: scikit-learn, pandas, NumPy Streamlit for web application development CountVectorizer for text data conversion
+Machine Learning Libraries: scikit-learn, pandas, NumPy, Streamlit for web application development, CountVectorizer for text data conversion.